Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Cloud Operations/README.md

 +       Security
     The security pillar focuses on protecting information and systems.
 Key topics include confidentiality and integrity of data, managing user permissions, and establishing controls to detect security events.

 +       Reliability
+    The relaibility pillar focuses on workloads performing their intended function and how to recover quickly from failure to meet demands.
+Key topics include distributed system design, recovery planning, and adapting to changing requirements.
 +       Performance efficiency
 +       Cost optimization
 +       Sustainability